Download OpenAPI specification:Download

 ]}

-To every HTML report which contains a timeseries plot, additional signals can be added to also be displayed.
-It is however not an automatism to include all signals of the dataset for display, since a full dataset is typically an amount of data which should not be put into a single-file HTML.
+Additional signals can be added to every HTML report that contains a time series plot to also be displayed.
+However, it is not automatic to include all signals of the dataset for display, since a full dataset is typically an amount of data that should not be put into a single-file HTML.